Dr. Susanne Menzel

 1996-1999 Scholarship by Heinrich Böll Stiftung (German Green Party Foundation)

-Menzel, S. in print.
-Are emotions to blame? — The impact of non-analytical information processing on decision-making and implications for fostering sustainability.
-Ecological Economics.
+Menzel, S. 2013.
+Are emotions to blame? - The impact of non-analytical information processing on decision-making and implications for fostering sustainability Ecological Economics 96, 71-78.

 Menzel, S., Pütz, M. 2013: Climate Adaptation Policies and Governance in Alpine Countries.
 Transnational Synthesis Report of Work Package 4 in the C3-Alps Project.
 Swiss Federal Institute for Forest, Snow and Landscape Research & Federal Office for Spatial Development: Birmensdorf & Bern.